 Been a lot of whining around these here Beautiful West Michigan parts lately.
 Folks have been crying and rolling on the floor, thrashing their feet about and all such nonsense.
 “When’s it gonna warm up?!?!?!
 I’m sick up and FED with all this cold and snowy weather!!
-Last year I was mowin’ my lawn already for cryin’ out loud!!!
+I can hardly wait to start mowin’ my lawn awreddy for cryin’ out loud!!!
 WAHHH WAAAHHH WAAAAAAHHHH! “

 Crybaby kaka-roaches…

-Holy moly I haven’t thought about that in a long time… when we were kids in Noo Yawk we’d sing to the whiny babies:
+Holy moly I haven’t thought about that in a long time… when we was kids in Noo Yawk we’d sing to the whiny babies:

 Crybaby kaka-roach!